andresromerouy/DataSciInPractice24/Lectures/[UM-02] String data in Python.md

 dtype: object
 ```

-`.str.contains()`  can be used to filter out documents.
+`.str.contains()` can be used to filter out terms of a string series.
 For instance, it drops Donald Trump from the presidents list in the following example.

 ```
 In [20]: pres = pres[~(pres.isna())]